 I find I choose room service less and less, especially in teeny New York hotel rooms, where it’s infinitely more comfortable to eat in a restaurant downstairs.
 Apparently, I’m not alone.
 A new survey from PKF Research shows room service revenues have declined since 2007 as more guests pick up dinner or snacks from the lobby coffee shop or grab ‘n go, popular alternatives to the knock on the door.

 Indeed, in 2012, room service accounted for just 1.22 percent of a typical hotel’s revenue, according to PKF.
 “If you added up all the direct costs of room service, it is probably not a profit center,” Robert Mandelbaum, PKF Hospitality Research’s director of information services, told Hotels.
-He added that for certain hotels, like 5-star properties or those in isolated locales, like airports, resorts or rural areas, room service remains a vital amenity.
+That said, for certain hotels, like 5-star properties or those in isolated locales, like airports, resorts or rural areas, room service remains a vital amenity.

 Which brings us to the New York Hilton, which stands in a thicket of Midtown Manhattan restaurants, delis and Starbucks.
 Room service will cease with the arrival later this summer of the hotel’s new eat in/take out Herb ‘n Kitchen (say the name aloud for its full impact), to be open daily from 6 a.m. to 1 a.m.

-From mock-up photos, the new venture looks less like Market, the Grand Hyatt’s savvy but table-free lobby grab ‘n go, than a riff on the Plaza Food Halls or Eataly, big stylish rooms where you can eat your hand-made sushi, freshly sauced pasta or artisinal cupcake on site or take it out.
-Hilton’s sprawling ground floor space, former home to the outdated Market Place restaurant, is broken into sections.
-Live food stations will offer options from flatbread pizzas and sandwiches, all freshly made, to an Illy coffee bar with baristas.
-The space also features groupings of tables and banquettes.
+From mock-up photos, the new venture looks like a riff on the Plaza Food Halls or Eataly, big stylish rooms where you can eat your hand-made sushi, freshly sauced pasta or artisanal cupcake on site or take it out.
+Hilton’s sprawling ground floor space, former home to the sadly outdated Market Place restaurant, is broken into sections.
+Live food stations will offer options from freshly made flatbread pizzas and sandwiches to an Illy coffee bar with baristas.
+The space also features big groupings of tables and banquettes.

 The upshot?
 It’s unlikely you’ll starve, no matter where you stay.
 And you might save money.
 But you may find yourself downstairs in your PJs if you’re craving a midnight snack.